 A paraphrased quote from journalist Edward R. Murrow sets the stage for George P. Hickey’s protest photographs.
 “We must not confuse dissent with disloyalty,” Murrow said in 1954, speaking on Sen. Joseph McCarthy’s hunt for communists.
 “When the loyal opposition dies, I think the soul of America dies with it.”
 His prophetic words are at the entrance to the show of Hickey’s work at The Washington State History Museum in Tacoma.

 Hickey often refers to protesting as street theater, a phrase informed by his experience on the front lines of protests in Seattle.
-He attended upwards of 200 demonstrations, been pepper -sprayed twice by police, ran through a cloud of tear gas to get the shot and police officers threatened him with arrest several times.
+He attended upwards of 200 demonstrations, has been pepper -sprayed twice by police, ran through a cloud of tear gas to get the shot and police officers threatened him with arrest several times.

 He offers a simple explanation for continually capturing those who challenge the status quo: “I could either go with them and be one more in the crowd waving a sign or I could take their photo and spread the word.”